IngmarBitter/defenders/md/Christ/Christ.Slides.3.DeathSacrificePropitiationRedemption.md

 <p style="font-family: 'EB Garamond', serif; font-style: italic;">"Inasmuch then as the children have partaken of flesh and blood, He Himself likewise shared in the same, that through death He might destroy him who had the power of death, that is, the devil, and release those who through fear of death were all their lifetime subject to bondage."</p><p style="text-align: right;"> <em>Hebrews 2:14–15 (NKJV)</em></p>

 * Christ took on flesh and blood precisely so that **through death** He could destroy the one who held the power of death
-* The devil's weapon — the fear of death — held humanity in lifelong bondage
+* The devil's weapon, fear of death, held humanity in bondage
 * Redemption addresses not only legal guilt but existential captivity — bondage to sin, death, and the devil
-* Here all the motifs converge: sacrifice pays, justice is satisfied, the representative bears it, and the captives go free
+* Motifs: sacrifice pays, justice satisfied, the representative bears it, captives freed

 ---